selsa-inube/bootcamps/content/frontend/js/js-as-eloquentjs-the-secret-life-of-objects.md

 ---
-title: Eloquent JS - Chapter 18
+title: Eloquent JS - The Secret Life of Objects
 type: assignment
 topic: javascript
 ---

-# Eloquent JS - Chapter 18
+# Eloquent JS - The Secret Life of Objects

 ## Assignment